Cs4System/Eurorack/Transistor_Ladder_VCF/README.md

 - Seperat V/Oct input.
 - Input-Drive indicator LED
 - 8HP
-- small and dens SMD build (0603, SOIC, SOT-363!)
+- small and dense SMD build (0603, SOIC, SOT-363!)
 Not a beginner build, please be sure to have some SMD-soldering practice!
 <img src="picture.jpg" alt="picture" width="200"/>

 - All files are published under CC BY-NC-SA 4.0